2019 Audi SQ5 TDI Goes Official With Massive Torque

 Sales in Europe of diesel-fueled vehicles have taken quite a hit in recent years in the aftermath of the Volkswagen Group’s costly emissions scandals, but there’s still a significant segment of the market with an appetite for the TDI.
 VAG’s premium brand Audi is confident even a high-performance diesel still makes sense in today’s automotive scene, prompting the Four Rings to give the SQ7 a kid brother.

 Say hello to the new SQ5 TDI and its ample amount of torque: 516 pound-feet (700 Newton-meters).
-At the heart of the latest Audi SUV is a 3.0-liter V6 with a mild hybrid twist in the same vein as the mighty SQ7.
+At the heart of the latest Audi SUV is a 3.0-liter, 342-horsepower V6 with a mild hybrid twist in the same vein as the mighty SQ7.
 It boasts a 48-volt main electrical system and is fitted as standard with an electric powered compressor (EPC), with the energy coming from a lithium-ion battery pack installed underneath the cargo floor.

 While this may sound a bit boring, the electrified component is there for a very good reason – to eliminate turbo lag, with Audi describing the EPC as being the turbocharger’s ideal assistance.
 The EPC kicks in right away and helps the SQ5 TDI in the low-rev range up to 1,650 rpm whenever the exhaust gas flow sends too little energy to the turbocharger.